sidhants25/users_and_clubs_backend/README.md

 VI.
 Bonus Features

+I implemented club comments through adding a new model and two routes.
+The ClubComment model uses two relationships for the commentor and the associated club.
+I also used a reltionship to support a thread: each comment reply has a parent/original comment.
+I'm able to store important parts of the comment, such as the commentor's username, their actual comment, and the time stamp of the comment.
+I added two new routes in the app.py section, one public route for getting comments for a certain club and one private route (JWT required) for posting/replying to a comment.

+VII.
+Final Thoughts & Reflections

+Overall, I really enjoyed working on this project (apart from the tedious time-to-time debugging) and learned a few new skills in Flask.
+Thanks for considering me for Penn Labs!
 ## Installation

 1. Click the green "use this template" button to make your own copy of this repository, and clone it.
 Make sure to create a **private repository**.